ibm-watson-data-lab/cloudant-food-tracker/part-1/README.md

 **To update the meal view controller**

   1. Open `MealViewController.swift`
-  1. In `MealViewController.swift`, find the function `prepareForSegue(_:sender:)` and change the last section of code to this:
+  1. In `MealViewController.swift`, find the function `prepareForSegue(_:sender:)` and change the last section of code to (dd `, docId: docId`):

      ``` swift
-     // Set the meal to be passed to MealListTableViewController after the unwind segue.
+     // Set the meal to be passed to MealTableViewController after the
+     // unwind segue.
      let docId = meal?.docId
      meal = Meal(name: name, photo: photo, rating: rating, docId: docId)
      ```

 Now the model has been updated to work from Cloudant Sync documents.

-*Checkpoint:* Run your app.
-The app should build successfully.
+Checkpoint: **Run your app.** The app should build successfully.
 This will confirm that all changes are working together harmoniously.
 Of course, the app behavior is obviously incomplete, which you will correct in the next steps.

 All that remains is to use the datastore from the Meal table view controller.
 Begin by initializing the datastore and data.